mbilalnust/Buy-Lottery-Ticket-Bot/README.md

 This bot automates the process of purchasing lottery tickets from the Korean lottery website (동행복권).
 It uses Selenium WebDriver to automate browser interactions.

 ## 💡 Project Motivation
 I created this project to eliminate the need for physical visits to lottery retailers.
-Instead of making trips to purchase lottery tickets, this bot allows me to:
+Instead of making trips to purchase lottery tickets, this bot allows me to buy tickets.
+This project can be further extended to asking other willing users to be on the platform where one person will be managing multiple accounts.
+A further extension would be add frontend UI allowing users to get insights about their lottery status i.e. spending, profit, number of tickets bought etc.

 - Purchase lottery tickets online automatically
 - Save time and effort by automating the entire purchase process